Sustainable Living and Learning: A Learning Community for First-Year Students

 First-year students have the opportunity to participate in a special, two-semester long Learning Community that will investigate the intersection of sustainability and consumption with a particular emphasis on the relationship between local actions and global effects.
 Created and taught by four members of the faculty and led by the Chair of the Environmental Studies Department, the Learning Community is designed to build a strong sense of academic community and co-curricular purpose while introducing students to life at HWS.

-In the fall semester, 56 students will take one of four sections of the same first-year seminar – Consuming the World – each one taught by a member of the faculty.
-In the spring, students will remain in their sections, taking a linked course that will extend learning throughout the year to create an integrated, interdisciplinary experience.
-Students who participate in Consuming the World will satisfy the requirements of ENV 110, a prerequisite for future environmental studies courses.
+During the academic year, 30 students will take part in one of two sections of the same first-year seminar Sustainable Living and Learning each one taught by a member of the faculty.
+In the spring, students will all take a linked course (ENV 110: Campus Sustainability) that will extend learning throughout the year to create an integrated, interdisciplinary experience.
+Students who participate in this learning community will satisfy the prerequisite for future environmental studies courses.

 The First Year Seminar